mandysulli/StrainSort_pipeline/README.md

 Visualization can be made from tsv file using the Rmarkdown file:

-## Step 2: Sepparation of reads based on strain mapping:
+## Step 2: Separation of reads based on strain mapping:

 Inputs required here:
 1. strain_key.txt - This will need to be a tab delimited text file.
 This first column will need to have the headers from the reference seqeunces that you used in your reference database and the second colomn will need to have the strain associated with the header.
 There can be other meta data in the file, however these need to be the first two coloumns.